mega-mace/mega-mace.github.io/others/homebrews.md

 Kirby/Mario clone mix.
 This one has far too many levels for me to sample now, but seems like an actually complete and well thought out game.
 I felt like it was a bit slow to give me copy abilities, at least in a couple starting levels.
 The control doesn't feel _amazing_ but it gets the job done.
 However, I really dislike the aesthetic of this game which doesn't look very NES-like.

 And this, it turns out, is my last game of the 2010s, because the remaining one I realize is just a short story displayed in Russian, so no need to download it.
 The decade's hacks still hold on to a lot of arcade-style tropes, but I can see that the depth and quality is overall increasing.
 And now, on to the current decade; hard to believe I can still play NES homebrews that are only a few years old or less.

+Edit: I went back to it and actually think the controls are the fatal flaw keeping me from completing it.
+It has a run button like Mario, but the acceleration when you run is so uncomfortable that it hinders the experience.

 ### RHDN NES 2020-2024